Random-field random surfaces: Introduction

+\end{theorem} The exponents $1/2$ and $1/6$ in~\eqref{eq:10142010} are not sharp (the proof can be optimized to yield slight improvements).
+However, the $\lambda^2$ term appears to be necessary, at least for the case $t=1$, as it controls the local fluctuations of the field at $v$ when the disorder strength is weak.

+As mentioned above, Theorem~\ref{thm10162010} proves that the behavior of the integer-valued random-field Gaussian free field differs from its real-valued counterpart in dimensions $d=3,4$.

-We note that it is possible to take the zero-temperature limit $\beta \to \infty$ in the results of Theorem~\ref{prop3.100910disc}, Theorem~\ref{prop3.1009100bisdisc} and Theorem~\ref{thm10162010} in order to obtain that the ground state of the integer-valued Gaussian free field in the presence of a random field satisfies the estimates stated in theses results.
+We additionally note that it is possible to take the zero-temperature limit $\beta \to \infty$ in the results of Theorem~\ref{prop3.100910disc}, Theorem~\ref{prop3.1009100bisdisc} and Theorem~\ref{thm10162010} in order to obtain that the ground state of the integer-valued random-field Gaussian free field satisfies the estimates stated in theses results.

-We additionally remark that, while the inequality~\eqref{eq:10142010} does not formally contradict the delocalization estimate of Theorem~\ref{prop3.1009100bis}, it is possible, though not explicitly written in this article, to combine the arguments of the proof of this result with a Mermin-Wagner type argument (similar to the one presented in~\cite[Section 1.1]{MP15}) to obtain the following quantitative delocalization estimate with high probability in the case of real-valued random surfaces with a Gaussian random field: for any $R \geq 0$ and $L \in \N$,
+The discussion up until now has been centered around gradient models where the Hamiltonian depends on the discrete gradient of the surface.
+One can also consider the effects of the addition of a random field on ``higher-order" random surfaces.
+One such example is the random-field membrane model, whose Hamiltonian is given by the formula

+where $\Delta$ indicates the graph Laplacian on $\Lambda_L$.
+Explicit computations, which are available for this model, enable us to prove upper and lower bounds on the fluctuation of $\phi$; see Section~\ref{RFMM} for a more detailed discussion of the model and the results.